agomolka/agomolka/README.md

 - 👩🏼‍💻 Hi!
 How are you?
 I’m Aleksandra - @axrozwadowska
 - 🦾 I’m interested in Data Analysis and Machine Learning
-- 🌱 I’m currently studing Big Data as my MA
+- 🌱 I’m currently studying for a Masters degree in Big Data
 - 🧮 I’m looking to collaborate on AI projects
 - 📩 Please feel free to contact me at aleksandrarozwadowska@protonmail.ch